 The decree also mandates that from 1 January 2020, invoices must carry a unique invoice code (UUID) following the government’s requirements.
 The code will also be represented as a QR code on printed invoices.
 Both requirements are new and software providers will have to adapt their solutions in the future to meet these new legal requirements.

-Prior authorization of invoice series
+Prior authorisation of invoice series

 Another new requirement set by the Decree-Law is that taxpayers must communicate to the tax authority the invoice series used by each establishment before issuing any invoice.
 The tax authority will assign to each series a code that must be included in the new mandatory UUID.
 While not the same, a similar requirement applies in many other countries, more specifically, in countries that have introduced a clearance model.
-In fact, Latin American countries with a clearance system often require taxpayers to either request prior invoice ranges from the tax authority, or to have an invoice series authorized by the tax authority, or to have the numeration done directly by the tax authority in connection with the clearance process.
-A good example of the first scenario is in Chile or Colombia, where taxpayers must request prior authorization of an invoice range by the Chilean tax authority.
+In fact, Latin American countries with a clearance system often require taxpayers to either request prior invoice ranges from the tax authority, or to have an invoice series authorised by the tax authority, or to have the numeration done directly by the tax authority in connection with the clearance process.
+A good example of the first scenario is in Chile or Colombia, where taxpayers must request prior authorisation of an invoice range by the Chilean tax authority.
 An example of the second process is Mexico, where the invoice is numbered by the state agent that intervenes in the clearance process.
 However, such a requirement is new in the EU context, demonstrating once more that Europe is drawing inspiration from Latin America’s success in closing their VAT gap.

 Guaranteeing integrity and authenticity in paper and electronic invoices